 This fear is produced in your mind because you have a wrong belief stored in your mind, which says that the losses can be avoided.

 This belief keeps you out of the upcoming trades because your mind is trying to avoid losers and hence has generated fear in your mind.
 This fear if not appropriately treated, can lead to other emotional trading problems.

 You have to understand that losses and failures are a part of success, and they are inevitable.
-No forex trader ever existed who never lost trade, and there are no holy grail strategies or indicators that will offer you a 100% win rate.
+No trader ever existed who never lost trade, and there are no holy grail strategies or indicators that will have a 100% win rate.